 Why choose us?

-- Our Journalism courses are the best in England, according to the Guardian University Guide 2022, which placed UCLan number one in the country.
-NCTJ recently crowned UCLan the top-performing Higher Education course
+- Our Journalism courses are the best in the North West, according to the Guardian University Guide 2023.
+The NCTJ recently crowned UCLan the top-performing Higher Education Course.

 - BA (Hons) Journalism is accredited by both the BJTC and the NCTJ.
 While our Sports Journalism course is the only one in the North to be accredited by the BJTC, which is recognised as a benchmark of excellence by the BBC and Sky.

-Our alumni work within TV, radio, online/digital, magazines and communications - but also in professions where their transferable skills are in demand.
+Our alumni work within TV, radio, digital, magazines and communications.
+As well as in professions where their transferable skills are in demand.

 We hold a partnership with the UK’s largest multimedia publisher, Reach PLC.
 This collaboration means you’ll enjoy a day-release programme, working alongside journalists at Lancs Live.
 Along with our network of regular journalism industry guests and work placement opportunities.